Varu3999/EncryptedChat/README.md

 $ java Client
 ```

-Enter the ip of the server if you are running on the same machine simply put 'localhost'
+Enter the IP of the server you want your client to connect with.
+If you are running your client on the same machine, simply put 'localhost'.
+If you enter an incorrect IP address, the client will try to connect with the server, and after a few seconds, would ask the client to enter the correct IP again.
 Now Select your Username and Start Chatting with your Friends 😄!!!

 # Contributors